-This is our all-in-one roundup reviewing every Avira consumer security solution for 2021.
+This is our all-in-one roundup reviewing every Avira consumer security solution for 2021 – one of our favorite free antivirus apps.
 On this page, after our brief intro, you’ll find

 (a) a full evaluation of the entry-level Avira Antivirus Pro, along with our reviews of the additional features incorporated with the rest of the range: